mdArifulIslam12/globetech/README.md

 6. Bootstrap

 ### Gobetech project
-This project responsive desktop and mobile.
+This project is responsive for desktop and mobile devices.
+I tried to make the project pixel perfect.

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### `npm install`

 ## Available Scripts